Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: Acknowledgments

 \section{Acknowledgments}

 Thanks to Xiaohan Cheng for proposing acyclic edge-coloring as a possible problem for the 2016 Rocky Mountain-Great Plains Graduate Research Workshop in Combinatorics, and thanks to the organizers for posting the problem write-ups on the website.
 Reading that problem proposal got me started on this research.
 Thanks to Howard Community College for their hospitality during the research and writing of this paper.
-The idea of \emph{bunches}, which was crucial to these results, comes from two papers of Borodin, Broersma, Glebov, and van den Heuvel~\cite{BBGvdH1,BBGvdH2}.
+The idea of {bunches}, which was crucial to these results, comes from two papers of Borodin, Broersma, Glebov, and van den Heuvel~\cite{BBGvdH1,BBGvdH2}.
 I am especially grateful that they prepared English versions of these papers (which originally appeared in Russian).
 The main idea in the proof of the structural lemma is that each $5^-$-vertex is ``sponsored'' by its big neighbors.
 This was inspired by a paper with Marthe Bonamy and Luke Postle~\cite{BCP}.
 Thanks to Beth Cranston for helpful discussion.
+Thanks to an anonymous referee, whose careful reading caught errors and led to numerous small improvements in the presentation.
 Finally, thanks to the National Security Agency for partially funding this research, under grant H98230-15-1-0013.

 { }